The Columbus Campus is closed: More

 To obtain a sponsor:

-- Complete at least 4 technical classes and 4 non-technical classes in the Maintenance and Light Repair section of the program.
-See Plan of Study
+- Complete the FORD Maintenance and Light Repair section of the program.

 - Contact the Ford ASSET Coordinator for a pre-sponsorship interview.

 - Prepare resume so that the coordinator can send it to prospective dealers.

 - The Coordinator will contact dealers to obtain interview opportunities.